Q&A Guide for Non-Muslim Visitors during Ramadan

 Shops may adopt very different opening times, with many closed all day and open through most of the night.
 Major supermarkets and Malls can even be open 24 hours a day!
 There’s usually no problem finding an open supermarket throughout the day for groceries; you politely shouldn’t consume anything until you get home.

-Find a detailed guide to top Abu Dhabi attraction opening hours here, along with special offers that run throughout Ramadan.
+Find a detailed guide to top Abu Dhabi attraction opening hours in Ramadan 1446 here, along with special offers that run throughout Ramadan.

 Eid in Abu Dhabi Explained